Last reviewed on 14th May 2022

 It’s also important to understand that when you apply for a mortgage, your credit score is only part of your mortgage application.
-The way lenders interpret credit scores can vary, so having a great credit score won’t guarantee you a mortgage.
-Nonetheless, a great credit score is better than a bad credit score, so let’s get started.
+The way lenders interpret credit checks can vary, so having a great credit score won’t guarantee you a mortgage.
+Nonetheless, boosting your credit score can provide many benefits.

-When you apply for a mortgage or any other form of credit, lenders will check your credit score.
+When you apply for a mortgage, lenders will check your credit score.
 Your credit score gives lenders an indication of whether or not you’re reliable with repayments.
-A mortgage is a loan and it has to be repaid to the lender, so lenders need to know if they’re likely to be repaid or not.
+A mortgage is a loan that has to be repaid, so lenders need to know if they’re likely to be repaid or not.

 A great credit score will be a tick in the box.
 A bad credit score can result in mortgage applications being declined.
-That being said, it is possible to be declined a mortgage with a great credit score and it’s possible to secure a mortgage with bad credit.
+That being said, it is possible to be declined, even with a great credit score and it’s possible to secure a mortgage with bad credit.

 Having a great credit score will always be advantageous.
-Great credit scores usually open doors to other forms of finance and can be secured on lower than average rates.
-This is because you’re deemed to be reliable in repaying your creditors.
+Great credit scores usually open doors to other forms of finance and can be secured at lower than average rates.
+This is because you’re deemed to be a reliable borrower.
 A credit score can determine whether or not a lender will lend to you, how much they’ll lend and at what interest rate.

-How to improve your credit score for a mortgage
+How can I improve my credit rating for a mortgage?

 Check your credit report

 First things first, download a copy of your credit report.
-If you’ve not yet checked your credit report, it may not even be as bad as you think.
 Downloading your credit report won’t leave a footprint of any kind.
-Remember, a footprint is only left when you actively apply for credit.
+A footprint is only left when you actively apply for credit.

 There are three main credit agencies in the UK.
-They are Experian, Equifax and Callcredit.
-The majority of lenders use Experian and Equifax with a smaller number of lenders using Callcredit.
-We’d advise you to download reports from all 3 agencies as they can differ.
-Websites such as Check My File allow you to download all your credit files in one place.
+They are Experian, Equifax and TransUnion.
+The majority of lenders use Experian and Equifax with a smaller number of lenders using TransUnion.
+We’d advise you to download reports from all three agencies as they can show different records.

 Take control of your finances